Do Money Trees Like To Be Root Bound? (+When To Repot)

 You can fix a root-bound plant without having to repot it.
 You can do it by pruning the roots that have formed a cluster but avoid damaging the primary roots.

-You can also prune the roots that it has become unhealthy.
+You can also prune the roots so that it has become unhealthy.

 Once you trim the old roots, the plant will have more space and energy for new growth.
-Other than focusing its energy to recover the damaged roots, it will concentrate on new development.
+Besides focusing its energy on recovering the damaged roots, it will concentrate on new development.

 Final words